romeolandry/TF_Train_OD_IS/README.md

 - `-a` or `--annotation` to set path to annotation. the default is the path `instances_val2017.json`.
 - `-s` or `--score_threshold` to set witch prediction should be considerate
 - `iou` to set Threshold for **True Positive** or **False Positive** for computation of Average Precision
-- `--data_size`  to set witch size of Validation dataset should be use 1: for all 0.5 for half
+- `--data_size`  float to set quantity of Validation dataset to be use 1: for all 0.5 for half

 ```shell
 $ python [ssd_eval.py/mask_eval.py]  --model path_to_saved_model_dir --batch_size 100